 To meet Blue Book's standards, windows in the building had to be replaced so firefighters could access them more easily, new bathrooms, tailored for children, had to be installed, and a security system put in place.

 "It was rigorous but necessary," Dr. Ikwuagwu said.
 "It was worthwhile because we wanted to have a facility that was up to code and was a safe and natural environment for children."

 Part of providing that safe environment is the Academy's security system, which includes keeping the entrance doors locked and only allowing in visitors after they're screened by the Academy's receptionist, Mrs. Ikwuagwu said.

-Page 2 of 2 - The vast, open interior of more than 6,000 square feet has been divided into classrooms, a baby room complete with rocking chair, a small kitchen, an open area for play and space for older children and their after-school activities, including homework.
+The vast, open interior of more than 6,000 square feet has been divided into classrooms, a baby room complete with rocking chair, a small kitchen, an open area for play and space for older children and their after-school activities, including homework.
 There also is a large, fenced-in playground that in summer time will benefit from shade provided by trees towering overhead.

 The walls are painted in soft pastels, but soon will be decorated with the help of Cleo Harmon, a teacher at DSU's Early Childhood Education Laboratory School.
 Harmon created a mural several years ago as part of the university's Harlem Renaissance program.

 The Academy will cater to children between the ages of six weeks and 12 years.
 Toddlers will receive lessons in basic math, language, social skills, basic science and songs and cultural music.